 You must also ensure that personal views, opinions and actions are not seen as representing OHSU or committing OHSU to a a position on public issues.
 OHSU policies prohibit using university titles and affiliations, OHSU letterhead, facilities or other resources to advocate a personal or political position.

-For more details about legally permissible political activities for public employees, refer to the document Political Activity Guidelines for OHSU Employees, available on the Web HERE.
-For more details about OHSU policies regarding academic freedom and political activities, see Chapter 03-30-001 of the OHSU Policy Manual.
+For more details about legally permissible political activities for public employees, refer to political activity guidelines for OHSU employees.
+For more details about OHSU policies regarding academic freedom and political activities, see chapter 03-30-001 of the OHSU Policy Manual.

 State guidelines for public employee involvement in political campaigns

 Attorney generals opinion on lobbying